 7. Create Template Replies

 There are probably way too many times when you find yourself typing the exact same reply to thirty different people throughout the week.
 Your thank-you message to clients is always pretty standard, and your explanation of your portfolio or your rates is usually exactly the same.
-(Pro tip: put your rates on your online portfolio so you don’t need to send out all those emails!)
+(Pro tip: put your rates on your portfolio so you don’t need to send out all those emails!)
 One key inbox tip: templated replies!
 Make a series of auto-replies for different common scenarios ahead of time; that way, more of your valuable time is spent focusing on building that online portfolio.

 8. Streamline Your Client Proofing Process